Applications are open!

 - ADF will review your application for the program and send you notification of acceptance via email.

-- After you are accepted into the program, submit scholarship materials by March 1 (priority) or April 1 (final) to be considered for financial assistance.
+- After you are accepted into the program, submit scholarship materials by April 15th to be considered for financial assistance.

 ADF requires a live or video audition for acceptance into the Pre-Professional Dance Intensive.